Meningitis - H. influenzae

 Antibiotics will be given as soon as possible.
 Ceftriaxone is one of the most commonly used antibiotics.
 Ampicillin may sometimes be used.

-Corticosteroids may be used to fight inflammation, especially in children.
+Corticosteroids may be used to fight inflammation.

 Unvaccinated people who are in close contact with someone who has H influenzae meningitis should be given antibiotics to prevent infection.
 Such people include: